 4. Human brain memory

-The memory manager, intelligence, uses many methods and processes to classify, organize, and rationalize the information contained in the brain memory.
-Below we are going to state the most important ones among the many that should exist.
+The memory manager –the intelligence– uses many methods and processes to classify, organize, and rationalize the information contained in the brain memory.
+We are going to comment on some great techniques.

 4.a) Automatic memory and directed memory